✦ Summer 2026 · 5 Days of Hands-On Fun

 Kids ask "how does this actually work?" all the time.
 Tech Explorers is a week of answering that question together, with real examples, real games, and very little sitting still.
 Everyone starts from zero and builds up to a mini project worth showing off.

 Campers learn what AI is (and isn't), how machines find patterns, how to talk to chatbots well, and what responsible use looks like.
-Half the day is discussion and demos; the other half is hands-on challenges: sorting, predicting, prompting, debating, and building.
+Half the day is discussion and demos; the other half is hands-on challenges: sorting, predicting, prompting, debating, and creating.

 5 DaysMon–Fri, 9am–1:30pm